Agus-Albarracin/agus-albarracin/README.md

-### <div align="center">¡Hola!
-Soy AGUSTÍN ALBARRACÍN  </div>
+### <div align="center">Hello!
+I'm AGUSTÍN ALBARRACÍN  </div>

-### <div align="center"> Un developer front-back en continua capacitación para convertirme en un Full Stack 👨🏻‍💻</br>Trabajo en proyectos personales para mejorar skills.</div>
+### <div align="center">a front-end and back-end developer continuously learning to become a Full Stack developer 👨🏻‍💻.
+I work on personal projects to improve my skills.</div>

-- 🧩 Recientemente terminé de trabajar en una eCommerce [uuid-store](https://github.com/Agus-Albarracin/uuid-store).
+- 🧩 Recently, I finished working on an eCommerce project called uuid-store [uuid-store](https://github.com/Agus-Albarracin/uuid-store).

-- 🌱 Actualmente estoy enfocándome en la arquitectura de software y como aprovechar al máximo los recursos de React.
+- 🌱 Currently, I'm focusing on software architecture and how to make the most of React resources.

-- ❓ Puedo ayudarte con cualquier tecnología de mi perfil.
+- ❓ I can help you with any technology within my profile.

-- ⚡ Fun fact: Siempre pienso que se puede modularizar más.
+- ⚡ Fun fact: I always think that things can be further modularized.

 <br/>